Dialogue on the Economics of Climate Change

 - Facilitate the knowledge exchange and cooperation between climate economists and different stakeholders (NGOs, industry, public authorities and politics)

 - Strengthen the practical relevance of climate economic research

 - Increase the visibility of climate economic research in the social discourse

-- Support early career scientists
+- Support early career researchers

 - Contribute to the internationalization of the funding measure Economics of Climate Change II